bigbite/wp-cypress/README.md

 ------

 Cypress is designed to address the pain points of testing modern web applications.
 WP Cypress extends Cypress to address specific pain points developers and QA engineers face when testing WordPress `v5.*.*` applications.
-We have took care of the boring stuff, so you can spend your time writing integreation tests that add value to your WordPress project.
+We have took care of the boring stuff, so you can spend your time writing integration tests that add value to your WordPress project.

 ## Features